paulhankin/poker/README.md

 the suit where a flush is possible, and the other suits.
 Clever use of this could further reduce the size of the state table.
 This isn't done yet).

-NOTE!
-You probably want to build any program that depends on this package with "-tags staticdata" for releases to avoid a several-second startup time.
-See the section on build modes.

 TODO: further state merging as described above, and rewrite the eval code in assembler, to avoid bounds checking.
 I guess the suit transforms can be written faster.